-When a Purchasing Specialist has completed work on a General Requisition, a Purchase Order is prepared.
+When a Purchasing Specialist has completed work on a Requisition, a Purchase Order is prepared.
 The Purchase Order is the document by which a requirement for commodities or services is conveyed to a vendor.
 It is the vendor's authority to send the goods or provide the service and to invoice as per the specifications, terms and prices.
 Upon acceptance by the vendor, the Purchase Order becomes a legally binding contract and cannot be changed by either party without prior approval of the other.
 Purchase Order monitoring must be performed by the Budget Account Managers for open purchase orders.
 See OP-D-2-C11 for further information regarding Purchase Order Monitoring.

 1. Confirming OrdersF.
 INSUFFICIENT FUNDS